mal-lang/mal-toolbox/docs/about.rst

 About MAL Toolbox
 ==============

-MAL Toolbox is a collection of tools related to MAL (Meta Attack Language).
+MAL Toolbox is a collection of tools related to MAL (`Meta Attack Language <https://mal-lang.org/>`_).

-It can be used to generate models and attackgraphs from MAL languages, which can be used to run simulations or analysis.
+It can be used to load or create models and generate attack graphs from MAL languages.
+Attack graphs can be used to run simulations  (see `MAL Simulator <https://github.com/mal-lang/mal-simulator/>`_) or analysis.
+Maltoolbox also gives the ability to view the AttackGraph graphically in `neo4j <https://neo4j.com>`_.

+The path from a MAL Language to an AttackGraph using MAL toolbox is typically the following:

+Language file (.mar/.mal) → :class:`maltoolbox.language.languagegraph.LanguageGraph` (containing Language Specification)

+Language Specification → :class:`maltoolbox.language.classes_factory.LanguageClassesFactory`

+Model file (.yml/.json) + :class:`maltoolbox.language.classes_factory.LanguageClassesFactory` → :class:`maltoolbox.model.Model`

+:class:`maltoolbox.model.Model` → :class:`maltoolbox.attackgraph.AttackGraph`

 LanguageGraph
 -------------

 The :class:`maltoolbox.language.languagegraph.LanguageGraph` will contain a graph representation of the MAL language that is loaded.
-It will also contain a language specification which is a dict representing the language (possible asset types, associations and attack steps).
+It will also contain a language specification which is a dict containing the language (asset types, association types and attack steps).

 Model
 -----
 With a MAL language (e.g. `coreLang <https://github.com/mal-lang/coreLang>`_) defined in a .mar or .mal-file, a :class:`maltoolbox.model.Model` can be created either from a model instance file or empty.

 Assets and associations
 """"""""""""""""""""""
 A model consists of assets and associations.

-- An asset is a python object which is dynamically generated using the MAL language with (:class:`maltoolbox.language.classes_factory.LanguageClassesFactory`).
+- An asset is a python object of a class that was dynamically generated using the MAL language with (:class:`maltoolbox.language.classes_factory.LanguageClassesFactory`).

 - An association is a connection between two or more assets.
 The MAL language defines which assets can have an association between each other and what the 'field names' between them are called.

 Example:
 `Application` is an asset type defined in the MAL Language coreLang.
-It has certain attack steps attached defined in coreLang.
 The association `AppExecution` is defined in coreLang.
 It can exist between `Application` and `Application` through field names
 `hostApp` and `appExecutedApps`, this is defined in the MAL language coreLang but can look different in other MAL languages.

-Generating a model
+Load/create a model
 """"""""""""""""""

 First, you have to load the MAL language: